A couple stands on a red rock ledge after sunset.

 • Wedding things I.E. – vow books, letters from family, special items like jewelry, ID to get marriage license, etc

-Wildlife you may encounter in Sedona
+Wildlife you may encounter while eloping in Sedona

 • Rattlesnakes – Yes, we have them.
 Should you be scared?
 Nope.
 Just keep your eye out and give them space.
 If one is coiled or rattling back away slowly and do not provoke it.